subinoy9/SwissRe-BigCompany/README.md

 - Deep Reporting Lines — Employees whose chain of command exceeds 4 levels

-- The service is exposed via RESTful APIs for easy integration or automation.
+- The service is exposed via REST-ful APIs for easy integration or automation.

 ## Prerequisites